No general requirement under EU for Member States to provide parents with particular levels of support

 - Related Practice Area(s):

-- Human Rights, Discrimination and Equality, Public Law, Community Care Law, Local Government Law
+- Civil Liberties and Human Rights, Discrimination and Equality, Public Law, Community Care Law, Local Government Law

 - Queen’s Bench Division (Administrative Court)